 The Comedy Company was originally only destined for a limited run at 9.30pm on Tuesday nights, debuting up against the brash Dame Edna Experience on Seven and the Winter Olympics on Nine.
 But then a gap appeared in the schedule, 7.30pm Sunday — the most daunting of all timeslots.
 Ten had been screening a US variety show starring Dolly Parton in that timeslot but it was being belted in the ratings by long-running timeslot king 60 Minutes (Nine) and Seven‘s new comedy import ALF.
 A punt was made to shift The Comedy Company from the adults-only 9.30pm timeslot to the more family-friendly 7.30pm Sunday timeslot.

 Within weeks The Comedy Company had done the unthinkable — it had beaten 60 Minutes, and it would continue to do so for much of the year.
 There was a certain irony that a multi-million dollar current affairs show was being beaten in the ratings by a comedy upstart produced on the smallest of budgets — with some skits held in the most barely-constructed of sets.
-And although The Comedy Company was not exactly high-brow or cutting edge comedy, its 7.30pm timeslot meant it couldn’t overly rely on smut, innuendo or coarse language, either.
+And The Comedy Company was not exactly high-brow or cutting edge comedy, as its 7.30pm timeslot meant it couldn’t overly rely on smut, innuendo or coarse language, either.
 It became popular family entertainment with wide generational appeal.

 Because of its ratings success in its new timeslot The Comedy Company was extended from its initial limited run to the full year.
 This extended run put a strain on the show’s creative and writing resources — having to conceive, script and produce an hour’s worth of skits with a week’s turnaround, and having to repeat the process every week for the rest of the year — and led to an expansion of the ensemble cast, with Peter Rowsthorn, Russell Gilbert, Christine Keogh and Paula Gardiner becoming regular cast members.